lbormann/darts-caller/README.md

 *`-R / --random_caller`*

 If you set this to '1' you will get a random caller every match.
-For this to work you need to setup subfolders in your media_path.
+For this to work the application expect subfolders in your media_path.
 Each subfolder represents an individual caller.
+If you use random-caller-functionality, the application considers only most recent version of a caller by finding highest version number (e.g: a-caller-v3).
 By default this is not activated.

 *`-L / --random_caller_each_leg`*